Adde2130/GRUD/README.md

 Script created by Hixon in order to download replays from USB drives en masse and upload them.

 ## How to use
+0. Configure your settings first.
+The `GRUDBot_APIKEY` and `ReplayChannelID` values are required for the bot to send the message to your channel.
+You also need to add the GRUDBot. ***Right now, you will have to host your OWN GRUDBot for this to work.*** Don't forget to also set the `FileSizeLimit` allowed per message if your channel doesn't have any discord channel boosts.

 1. Run grud, either by launching `grud.bat` or by running `main.py` with python.
 Run it with the flag `-n` or `--naked` to use the program without any GUI.